-- 45 miles of Lake Michigan lakeshore, which includes Indiana Dunes National Lakeshore, Indiana Dunes State Park, and a number of local beaches.
+- 45 miles of Lake Michigan lakeshore, which includes Indiana Dunes National Park, Indiana Dunes State Park, and a number of local beaches.
 The region boasts some of the greatest ecological diversity in the United States, including globally-precious dune and swale habitat.

 - Extensive recreational opportunities—such as boating, fishing, and swimming—that support Indiana’s tourism industry.
 Millions of people visit dozens of beaches along Indiana’s Lake Michigan shoreline annually.

 - The continuing accumulation of historical contaminants, such as polychlorinated biphenyls (PCBs) and mercury (Hg), in fish tissues.